 This short course will benefit anyone with a desire to develop the skills that will put them at the forefront of current practice.
 These new found skills can be used in both the professional realm or in more personal activities such as self-publishing.

-The course is co-led by RCA tutors Adrian Shaughnessy and Can Yang, with internationally renowned graphic designer Astrid Stavro.
+The course is co-led by RCA tutor Adrian Shaughnessy with internationally renowned graphic designer Astrid Stavro.

 View our case studies: